-The file names in DAISY format are "Greek Accessible Book DAISY.zip" and "English Accessible Book DAISY.zip".
+The file names in DAISY format are "Greek Accessible Book DAISY.rar" and "English Accessible Book DAISY.rar".

 Although the free MS Word add-in "Save As DAISY" was created to produce DAISY file format, it is no longer supported.
 According to the DAISY Consortium, "Save as DAISY is no longer being developed or supported.
 The most recent version of Save As DAISY was released in December 2011.
 This page is presented for people running older applications and as a record of activity.
 These tools do not work on versions of MS Office newer than 2013 including Office 16 and Office 365, or on Windows 10" (https://daisy.org/info-help/document-archive/archived-projects/save-as-daisy-ms-word-add-in/).
 In that case, an alternative is the software Dolphin EasyConverter which is compatible with Windows 7, 8 and 10.
 Everyone can use the software Dolphin EasyConverter for free for 30 days and it is totally free of cost for developing countries.
 This software was used for converting the files to DAISY format.
 On the software the output type is DTB.
 After choosing the output type, different options are given.
 Specifically, the type of DTB (Daisy 2.02 and Daisy 3) and audio settings.
 When the conversion is completed, the option "view output" is selected.
 Then, by default, the Dolphin EasyReader opens and the file is accessible for reading.
 There is free EasyReader App for iOS and Android.
+Text-only DAISY, without voice or synthesized speech, was used in order to compare this text with the MS-Word and epub text.